 Andradite

 Andradite: Andradite is a name given to members of the garnet that contain manganese and titanium.
 The 3 types Andradite are..1.)Demantoid, 2.)Melanite, and 3.)
 Topazolite Demantoid-the word means diamond like.
 It is yellow green to green in color and is the most valuable of the 3 types.
 Demantoid is soft enough that older gems will have facet edges that are slightly worn.
-Largest deposits (read full)
+Largest deposits have been found i (read full)

 Cassiterite